-Now I have that life: my job allows me to work from anywhere, and for the past three years I’ve been a location-independent digital nomad.
+Now I have that life: my job allows me to work from anywhere, and for the past three years I’ve been taking advantage and traveling a ton.
 It’s awesome, and I love it.

 There’s one thing missing, though: I always assumed I wouldn’t be doing this alone.

 For a while I wondered whether I needed to settle down and establish a ‘normal routine’ in order to find a partner.

 But I think one of the best ways to meet people we’re compatible with is by doing the things that make us feel alive.

 Also, I’ve always had this fantasy of meeting someone in a far-away destination, falling in love, and finding a way to build a life together.

 That hasn’t happened yet, but what has happened are a bunch of you-can’t-make-this-shit-up stories about love, lust, and dating while traveling.

 Usually the stories are funny.
 Sometimes they’re sad.
 They’re almost always unexpected and emotional.